bacionejs/byte-armada/README.md

 ## 🥊 PvP

-I wanted the option to have it **player versus player** and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.
+I wanted the option to have **player versus player** and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.

 For development testing, I used a server to pass the handshake back and forth.
 It was **delightfully smooth** and required no interaction from the user.